kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 Ensuring that teams working independently with potentially different technologies and processes still results in a single cohesive product is, indeed, one of the challenges specific to working with micro frontends.

-### Discussion
+## Conclusion

 We want to make it more difficult for us to step on each other's toes, but we also need to prevent ourselves from over-engineering and creating completely fragmented systems or siloed teams.
 It's a balance that needs to be reevaluated continuously.

 Consider starting out with a monolith that follows the principles of SOLID and Separation of Concerns.
 You can always grow the system into independent units that can be deployed on their own, and eventually switch to micro frontends.
 As we've learned in the past, a simpler system will almost always be easier to work with.